Melaleuca: Area Company That Sells Cleaning Products Internationally Was ‘Green’ Before It Was Popular

 Success may not always be found in a bottle, but Idaho-based Melaleuca’s start came in September 1985 with its first eight home-cleaning products.
 The goal has been to provide people with products that are safe to humans and effective to use, as well as friendly on the environment.

-Since that time, Melaleuca The Wellness Company, with its corporate offices in Idaho Falls, has grown to have an international reach, doing business in at least 14 countries, and makes more than 350 products for home, hygiene and health.
+Since that time, Melaleuca: The Wellness Company, with its corporate offices in Idaho Falls, has grown to have an international reach, doing business in at least 14 countries, and makes more than 350 products for home, hygiene and health.
 In the past two years, it has exceeded $1 billion in global annual sales.

 Melaleuca-CEO-Frank-VanderSlootCompany Chief Executive Officer Frank VanderSloot said environmentally friendly practices are incorporated into the company, starting in research and manufacturing.